andyholst/architecture-styles-patterns/README.md

 The ways you should know about to be a solution architect aka software architect.

-The examples I will show will reflect the styles, tactics and patterns, both architectural pattern and design patterns so models can be viewed from the domain, design and the code perspective.
+The examples I will show will reflect the styles, tactics and patterns, both architectural pattern and design patterns, you can view the uml diagrams of the implementations.
+I will do architecture-evident-coding style to express the styles, tactics and patterns.

- I will use some good model-driven engineering tool so generate the abstractions of the domain and design model, and implement the details (interfaces/component/module) in the code model.

 [![Build Status](https://travis-ci.org/MrAsimov/patterns.svg?branch=master)](https://travis-ci.org/MrAsimov/patterns)
 [SonarQube](https://sonarcloud.io/dashboard?id=com.design%3Apatterns)